What is a boiler room scam?

 Why are they calling you?

-On a similar vein, a fraudster will use scare tactics to strong-arm you into making a purchase decision on the phone.
+In a similar vein, boiler room scams will involve the scammer using scare tactics to strong-arm you into making a purchase decision on the phone.
 A legitimate company will understand if you need time to consider.

-This is a promise even the most experienced companies wouldn’t make.
-All investment comes with risk and legitimate companies will outline the risks to you before you invest.
-Fraudsters will act as though you win in every outcome which isn’t possible with investment.
+A guaranteed win is a promise even the most experienced companies wouldn’t make.
+All investment comes with risk, and legitimate companies will outline the risks to you before you invest.
+When it comes to boiler scams, scammers will act as though you’ll win in every outcome, which simply isn’t possible with investment.

-If the caller can’t explain how this return will be generated, chances are it’s a scam.
+If the caller can’t clearly explain how this return will be generated, chances are it’s a boiler room scam.
 Promises of discounts or gifts are also a big tip-off that something isn’t right!

-Fraudsters will overcompensate to try and reassure by claiming to have a professional sounding name, title, or company.
-Some even go so far as to pretend they’re calling from a legitimate company and try to confuse you by using technical jargon without stopping to explain.
+Scammers will overcompensate to try and reassure you by claiming to have a professional sounding name, title, or company.
+Some even go as far as to pretend they’re calling from a legitimate company and try to confuse you by using technical jargon without stopping to explain.

-As it’s illegal to sell shares via cold-calling in the UK, fraudsters will try calling from a UK-listed phone number even though they may be based overseas.
+As it’s illegal to sell shares via cold calling in the UK, boiler room scammers will try calling from a UK-listed phone number even though they may be based overseas.
 This can, of course, be difficult to detect but is important to be aware of.

-Callers who ask for upfront payment may use the term ‘advanced fee’ or ‘deposit’ and say the sale can’t go through without this money.
+Callers who ask for upfront payment may use the term ‘advanced fee’ or ‘deposit’ and claim the sale can’t go through without this money.
 A legitimate company will let you go away and do some research before investing any form of payment to secure shares.
-If they press the matter, it’s usually a sign they are committing fraud.
+If they press the matter, it’s usually a sign they are attempting a boiler room scam.

 A legitimate company will never ask for bank details over the phone and would always offer a secure method of payment.
-Fraudsters tend to ask directly for bank details on the phone – a huge warning sign!
+Scammers tend to ask directly for bank details on the phone – a huge warning sign of a boiler scam!